jillibus/Vechicle-Identification/README.md

 ### Loading in the dataset

+* Due to the metadata being written in *Matlab* and not a familiar format that we've worked with as a CSV, it was converted into a DataFrame & then loaded into our AWS Database.

 **A)** In order to be able and load & read the dataset metadata file :arrow_right: created Python File - <a href="https://github.com/jillibus/Vehicle-Identification/blob/manghel/stanford_readdata.ipynb"> stanford_readdata.ipynb </a>

+* The images were divided into two (2) sets, a training and testing one.
+Each of the images were numbered and named the same.
+* The metadata  was split into three (3) different pieces, a lables, training & testing set.
+These were created into separate dataframes as can be seen below:

 * Created DataFrame **labels** for definition of types of cars in the dataset.
 <img src='images/df_labels.png' width=60% height=45%/>